 The Nitty Gritty of EV Charging Claims via a Novated Lease

-Here’s a rundown on the options potentially available for claiming charging costs on your EV novated lease, and how to go about it.
-It’s important to note that you could only claim one method per FBT year.
+Here are various options potentially available for claiming charging costs on your EV novated lease, and how to go about it.
+It’s important to note that you can only claim one method per Fringe Benefits Tax (FBT) year.

 Shortcut Method